Huntingdale

 By Laws

 INFORMATION FOR OWNERS AND RESIDENTS, EXTRACTED FROM THE CURRENT BY-LAWS Cosmetic work by an owner or tenant does not require approval by the Owners Corporation.
 This includes painting, using hooks or nails to hang paintings, laying carpet, installing cupboards.
 The Strata Committee should be informed of all cosmetic work being undertaken.
 Minor renovations require consultation with the Strata Committee.
 These include laying wooden floors, renovating kitchens, installing power points, updating your air conditioner.
 These may need 50% approval at a General Meeting.
 “Annexure A”, an appendix to the by-laws, must be completed and forwarded to the Strata Committee with any application to renovate.
 The Committee may require the payment of a bond.
 Major renovations, such as may affect the concrete floor slab or common property, or involve waterproofing, require 75% approval at a General Meeting.
 Consultation with the Strata Committee is essential.
 Animals.
 With the exception of assistance animals, you must not keep any animals in your apartment.
+(This By-Law is in the process of being revised).
 Alcohol/tobacco must not be drunk/smoked on the common property, including around the swimming pool.
 Garages are only for parking cars, not for extensive storage or for general car repairs.
 Consult the Strata Committee for more information.
 Laundry.
 You must not, except with the prior written approval of the Strata Committee, hang any washing, bedding, clothing or other article on any balcony.
 Garbage.
 All garbage must be drained and securely wrapped in small parcels prior to placing in the garbage chute.
 No cardboard!
 No bottles!
 Moving.
 You must notify the Building Manager two days before moving in or moving out.
 All furniture and other goods must be transported through the car park, not the ground floor.
 Short-term leasing of your apartment must be notified to the Strata Committee.
 A bond equal to two weeks’ rent, to cover possible damage to common property, must be paid to the Strata Manager. |